Unleash/unleash-edge/README.md

 Even though Edge supports dynamic tokens, you still have the option of providing a token through the command line argument or environment variable.
 This way, since Edge already knows about your token at start up, it will sync your features for that token and should be ready for your requests right away (_warm up / hot start_).

+### Front-end tokens
 [Front-end tokens](https://docs.getunleash.io/reference/api-tokens-and-client-keys#front-end-tokens) can also be used with `/api/frontend` and `/api/proxy` endpoints, however they are not allowed to fetch features upstream.
 In order to use these tokens correctly and make sure they return the correct information, it's important that the features they are allowed to access are already present in that Edge node's features cache.
 The easiest way to ensure this is by passing in at least one client token as one of the command line arguments, ensuring it has access to the same features as the front-end token you'll be using.
 If you're using a frontend token that doesn't have data in the node's feature cache, you will receive an HTTP Status code: 511 Network Authentication Required along with a body of which project and environment you will need to add a client token for.

+#### Enterprise
+Using `--service-account-token` CLI arg or `SERVICE_ACCOUNT_TOKEN` environment variable you can provide Edge with a [Service Account Token](https://docs.getunleash.io/reference/service-accounts) which has access to create client tokens at startup.
+Doing so, Edge will use this token to create a client token for any frontend token where Edge is not already aware of a client token which will give it access to the necessary projects for creating the response.

+#### Open Source
+Unleash OSS does not support Service accounts, so if you want Edge to create Client tokens for Frontend tokens you will need to use an admin token in the `--service-account-token | SERVICE_ACCOUNT_TOKEN` argument.

 ```json
 {